FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

             }
         }
     }
 }

-/// Tests the provided argument to see if it is a power of 2 fn is_pow2(v: u16) -> bool {
-    // first we need to convert the provided argument to a float
-    // because we need to perform `log2` and that is only available
-    // on floating point numbers
-    let flt: f32 = v.into();
-    // now we get the `log2` of our value let log2 = flt.log2();
-    // The last step is to see if this value has any remainder
-    // if it does then it isn't a power of 2 log2 % 1.0 == 0.0
-}
 ```
 That one was a doosy, let's go over a few of the parts.
 First, we had to update our imports, bringing in our new `Error`